gadfly361/rid3/README.md

 | :main-container  | main-container     |                                                 | no        |
 | :pieces          | [ piece ]          |                                                 | no        |

+- an `:id` is required to differentiate between different rid3's
+- a `:ratom` can be a reagent atom, reagent cursor, or a re-frame subscription.
+This should be used to store all of the data relevant to your rid3.
+- :prepare-dataset will be the *default* way to prepare any :elem-with-data piece.

+### :svg

 Where an svg hash-map looks like:

 | key         | type                  | default   | required? |